Monxey/CMSC434_Final_Project/questions_e3.md

 Ex) Describe the concept of Retrospective Testing, one strong typical advantage, one potential challenge, and provide an example of how this method could be used in a real-world scenario.

+Retrospective Testing is a usability evaluation method where users perform tasks without interruption while being recorded, then later review and comment on their actions while watching the recording with researchers.
+### Strong Advantage:
+- Users can complete tasks naturally without the cognitive load of verbalizing their thoughts in real-time
+- This leads to more authentic behavior and potentially faster, more natural task completion
+- The replay session can capture deeper insights since users have time to reflect on their actions
+### Potential Challenge:
+- Users might forget their exact thought process or reasoning by the time they review the recording
+- The delay between action and explanation could lead to post-rationalization or incomplete recollection
+- Sessions effectively take twice as long (task time + review time)
+### Real-World Example:
+- Testing a new mobile banking app's money transfer feature:
+- Users complete several money transfers while being recorded
+- During replay, they might notice and explain things like:
+  - "I hesitated here because I wasn't sure if I needed the routing number"
+  - "I almost tapped the wrong account because the icons look too similar"
+  - "I didn't notice this shortcut button during the actual task"

 Ex) When preparing questions for a structured interview to be held after your participant has attempted a variety of tasks in a direct observation session, what is a type of question to avoid?
 Explain the notion of "simple questions, detailed answers" in this context.
 Provide an example of a high-quality question that you could ask your participant if they had just tried out a prototype of the new version of the Testudo website.